asagae/asagae.github.io/publications.md

 Alicia Sagae, W. Lewis Johnson, and Andre Valente.
 [Conversational Agents in Language and Culture Training.](https://asagae.github.io/publications/Conv_Agents_BookChapter_2010-09-8_FinalPubCopyright.pdf) in D. Perez-Marin and I. Pascual-Nieto (Eds.), Conversational Agents and Natural Language Interaction: Techniques and Effective Practices, pp. 358-377).
 Madrid: IGI Global.
 2011.

 Jerry R. Hobbs and Alicia Sagae.
-[Toward a Commonsense Theory of Microsociology: Interpersonal Relationships.](https://asagae.github.io/publications/cs11-hobbs-sagae.pdf) in Proceedings of the AAAI Spring Symposium.
+[A Commonsense Theory of Microsociology: Interpersonal Relationships.](https://asagae.github.io/publications/cs11-hobbs-sagae.pdf) in Proceedings of the AAAI Spring Symposium.
 March, 2011.

 Alicia Sagae, W. Lewis Johnson, and Stephen Bodnar.
 [Validation of a Dialog System for Language Learners.](https://asagae.github.io/publications/SigDial2010-validation-W10-4344.pdf) in Proceedings of the The 11th annual SIGdial Meeting on Discourse and Dialogue.
 Tokyo, Japan.
 September, 2010.